Looking for some ways to add spooky Halloween outdoor lighting to your yard? These ideas are sure to make your house the coolest one on the block!

 As much as possible, I try to use plug-in lights and accessories for my Halloween outdoor lighting.

-Then I can put them all on an outdoor timer* and don’t have to worry about making sure everything is turned on.
+Then I can put them all on an outdoor timer* and don’t have to worry about making sure everything is turned on every night.

-The other great thing about these timers, is that you can use them again for Christmas or any other time you want to have lights on a timer.
+The other great thing about these timers and extension cords, is that you can use them again for Christmas or any other time you want to have lights on a timer.

 Hopefully you’ve found some Halloween lighting inspiration that you can use in your own yard.